MeTuA/Pizzeria-app-on-Android/README.md

 ## Third Commit

-On third commit I added new icon of drinking bottle on DrinkCategoryActivity.
+On the third commit, I added a new icon of the drinking bottle on DrinkCategoryActivity.
-Also, added back button.
+Also, added a back button.

-How DrinkCategoryActivity looks like on third commit:
+How DrinkCategoryActivity looks like on the third commit:

 <img src="images/pizzeriaDrinks.png" width="30%">